muddygs/joomla-claw-admin/README.md

 However, this component architecture may be useful in other ways.
 Rather than managing articles for hundred of events, our site pivots around database entries for schedule, presenters, class listings, and volunteer management (we generally have several hundred per event).

 ---
-## Current status (2025-JAN-01)
+## Current status (2025-JUL-13)

-Migration testing on Joomla 5 will begin this month.
+Migration testing on Joomla 5 in progress.

 * Build needs to be improved; current process is a bash script to assemble the zip files for installation
 * No translations; uncertain if this wll be done since everything for our purposes is in English

 ### History

 We had thousands of lines of PHP targeting Joomla 3 that were migrated to the J4 MVC model.
 We had been using [Fabrik](https://fabrikar.com/) UI, but we were not confident a Joomla 4/5 version would even happen (it did!), but the decision was made that reliance upon Fabrik is not in the best interest of a fully-dedicated solution.
-This code base replaces the parts we were using within Fabrik with a J4-specific UI, which is primarily for data entry.
+This code base replaces the parts we were using within Fabrik with a Joomla-specific UI, which is primarily for data entry.

 ---
 ## Major Component Menu Description